Hatshepsut was the Queen of Peace and Economic Prosperity of Ancient Egypt

 This Queen left many mysteries and perhaps the most exciting mystery is Senenmut, the architect who built her mortuary temple at Deir al-Bahari.
 Also, he was responsible for the care of her only daughter and maybe he was in love with his queen to dig a tunnel between her tomb and his tomb.
 Some historians hinted at the existence of a secret love that had brought together Senenmut and Hatshepsut after the death of her husband and others say it was mutual respect.

 The end of Queen Hatshepsut is one of the mysteries of the Queen's history.
 Not long ago, no one knew how her life ended, and why some of her pictures and names were erased.
 In 2007, the mummy of Hatshepsut was identified and the cause of her death was discovered.
 As for the attempt to erase her monuments, some historians attributed the subversive acts that have occurred towards some of her monuments to Thutmose III and his son Amenhotep II.
-On the other hand, some archeologists said that the reason for the cracking of some of the monuments of Hatshepsut and the scrape of some of her names and pictures is the effect of rain and wind through the ages.
+On the other hand, some archeologists said that the reason for the cracking of some of the monuments of Hatshepsut and the scrape of some of her names and pictures is the impact of climate changes throughout the ages.
 Evidence of this is the presence of Hatshepsut's monuments as well as the frescoes that reflect her works.

 Hatshepsut's Tomb (KV20)